 Archives and Public History

 Archivists and public historians present and interpret history in a wide variety of dynamic venues, ranging from history museums to digital libraries.
-For three decades, NYU has prepared students for successful careers as archivists, manuscript curators, documentary editors, oral historians, cultural resource managers, historical interpreters, and new media specialists.
+For four decades, NYU has prepared students for successful careers as archivists, manuscript curators, documentary editors, oral historians, cultural resource managers, historical interpreters, and new media specialists.

 The program emphasizes a solid grounding in historical scholarship, intense engagement with new media technologies, and close involvement with New York’s extraordinary archival and public history institutions.
 Students in the program elect to follow a concentration in either archival management or public history.